cartonmarkup/cssCarton/README.md

     |                |
     +----------------+

-Now you will need the "like-words-in-a-chopped"-rule from above!
+Now you will need the "like-words-in-a-sentence"-rule from above!
 The parentcell defines the length of the "lines" ( 600px ).
 To build columns you can add as many cells to a "line" as you want.
 They will stand next to each other as long as their width added together is the same or smaller as parentcell ones.